Uninett/Howitz/docs/source/install-on-debian.rst

    If it is the first time running certbot on this server, you will be prompted to enter an email address and agree to the terms of service.
-Make sure that the email address is one that is actually read.
+Make sure that the email address is one that is regularly in use.

    Then, certbot will contact the letsencrypt server in order to create the certificate.
 The letsencrypt server will in turn contact MYDOMAIN on port